pblischak/QCF/README.rst

 Getting Help
 ~~~~~~~~~~~~

-If you have questions about running QCF, please feel free to use the gitter chatroom to get help:
+If you have questions about running ``qcf``, please feel free to use the gitter chatroom to get help:

 |Gitter|

-If you have a problem while running QCF, and you think it may be a bug, please consider filing an issue:
+If you have a problem while running ``qcf``, and you think it may be a bug, please consider filing an issue:

 |QCF Issues|